A General Framework for Bayes Structured Linear Models: Applications

 \subsection{Biclustering}

-The biclustering model, originated in \cite{hartigan1972direct}, can be viewed as an asymmetric extension of the stochastic block model.
-The data matrix $Y\in\mathbb{R}^{n\times m}$ is assumed to be generated by a signal matrix $\theta=(\theta_{ij})$ with form $\theta_{ij}=Q_{z_1(i)z_2(j)}$ for some label vectors $z_1\in[k]^n$ and $z_2\in[l]^m$.
-In other words, the rows of $\theta$ have $k$ clusters and the columns of $\theta$ have $l$ clusters.
-The values of $(\theta_{ij})$ that belong to the same row-cluster and the same column-cluster are constant.
+The biclustering model, originated in \cite{hartigan1972direct}, can be viewed as a precursor and an asymmetric extension of the stochastic block model.
+The data matrix $Y\in\mathbb{R}^{n\times m}$ is generated by a signal matrix $\theta=(\theta_{ij})$ with $\theta_{ij}=Q_{z_1(i)z_2(j)}$ for some label vectors $z_1\in[k]^n$ and $z_2\in[l]^m$, i.e., the rows of $\theta$ have $k$ clusters and the columns of $\theta$ have $l$ clusters, and the values of $(\theta_{ij})$ that belong to the same row-cluster and the same column-cluster are identical.
 The goal is to recover the true signal matrix $\theta^*$ from the observation $Y$.